 Having a parent who can meet an infant or toddler's needs consistently and appropriately fosters positive social and emotional development.
 With regard to sleep routines, young children who learn to regulate sleep and self-soothe within a supportive caregiving relationship are building a strong foundation for social and emotional skills they will use throughout their lives.

-- Knowledge of Parenting and Child Development - Social and Emotional Competence of Children
+Knowledge of Parenting and Child Development

 Teaching about Sleep offers opportunities to model the following Trauma-Informed Principles in the parent-child relationship: